 - Lysine, available as a supplement or cream, will help heal cold sores faster.

 - Apply sea salt to the sore & press gently for at least 30 seconds to kill the bacteria.

-- Apply lavender oil or Melissa oil 3 times a day.
+- Apply lavender oil, coconut oil or Melissa oil 3 times a day.

 - Use Docosanol (Abreva) cream, which is approved by the food & drug administration.
 Apply it frequently so that it may shorten the outbreak early.